cruise12343/Binancebot/README.md

     optional arguments:
-      -h, --help                show this help message and exit -s, --symbol              symbol
-      -q, --quantity            quantity must be greater than 0 -f, --fee                 fee must be greater than or equal to 0 -p, --profit              profit must be greater than or equal to 0.3 -pa, --price_adjust       price_adjust must be greater than or equal to 1 -tc, --transaction_count  transaction count must be greater than or equal to 1 -rc, --robot_count        root count must be greater than or equal to 1 --strategy                transaction strategy, and format is module_name.strategy_class_name
+      -h, --help                show this help message and exit -s, --symbol              symbol, and default value is CNBBTC -q, --quantity            quantity must be greater than 0, and default value is 450 -f, --fee                 fee must be greater than or equal to 0, and default value is 0.4 -p, --profit              profit must be greater than or equal to 0.3, and default value is 0.6 -pa, --price_adjust       price_adjust must be greater than or equal to 1, and default value is 1 -tc, --transaction_count  transaction count must be greater than or equal to 1, and default value is 1 -rc, --robot_count        robot count must be greater than or equal to 1, and default value is 1 --strategy                transaction strategy, and format is module_name.strategy_class_name
 	```